harishkumarbalaji/ROS-noetic-docker/README.md

 ## Running the Container

-> **Note:** If you are using without NVIDIA GPU, check the comments in the [Dockerfile](./Dockerfile) and make the corresponding changes before you start the container.
+> **Note:** If you are using without NVIDIA GPU, check the comments in the [Docker Compose](./docker-compose.yaml) file and make the corresponding changes before you start the container.

 Start the container using Docker Compose: